Inside actor Gal Gadot's living room, Schindler's List survivor inspires generations - ExBulletin

 As the evening sky deepened above the twinkling lights of Los Angeles visible through floor-to-ceiling windows behind her, Celina, 91, told a group spread across sofas, chairs and rugs in the Gadots living room how she and her family survived. the Krakow ghetto, Nazi labor camps and Auschwitz-Birkenau concentration camp before being rescued by Oskar Schindler, the German businessman who saved over 1,000 Jews from the Holocaust.

-The 50 guests at the Gadots house included many children, as well as actors Sacha Baron Cohen, Isla Fisher and Harvey Keitel, and wonder woman director Patty Jenkins.
-Award-winning Israeli composer Tomer Adaddi led the band in the song.
+The 50 guests at the Gadots house included many children, as well as actors Sacha Baron Cohen, Isla Fisher and Harvey Keitel, and “Wonder Woman” director Patty Jenkins.
+Award-winning Israeli composer Tomer Adaddi led the group in the song.

 Celina engaged in conversation with guests and Gadot, an Israeli actor whose grandfather was sent to Auschwitz at age 13 and was the only member of his family to survive the Holocaust.